bradchristie/taminations-flutter/assets/c2/turn_to_a_line.md

 # Turn to a Line

-From any non-T-bone box of four: Leaders face right, trailers face left; all [Extend](../b2/extend.md) twice; all face again in their initial turning direction (as in [Turn and Deal](../a1/turn_and_deal.md)) to end facing opposite to their initial direction in a line or wave.
+From any non-T-Bone Box of four: Leaders face right, trailers face left; all [Extend](../b2/extend.md) twice; all face again in their initial turning direction (as in [Turn and Deal](../a1/turn_and_deal.md)) to end facing opposite to their initial direction in a Line or Wave.
 This call cannot be fractionalized.

 >